 Easiest Pulled Pork, Ever

-- 1 14.5 ounce can/box of diced tomatoes Mexican or Italian style preferred
+- 14.5 ounce can diced tomatoes (Mexican or Italian style preferred)

 - 1 tablespoon chili powder